artberri/web/content/blog/2019-05-28-decoupling-from-framework/index.md

 this TodoItem component with any framework that you can choose.

 ### Angular

+The angular component needs to implement the view interface we defined before.
+The methods will just change the value of some class properties that will be used in the view to control how the html is shown.
+If you are sure that you will be using Angular, you can change the mixin with an abstract class.

 {{< highlight typescript >}}
 import { Component, Input, HostBinding, OnInit } from '@angular/core';